nancy0709-stack/nancy0709-stack/README.md

-- 👋 Hi, I’m @nancy0709-stack
+- 👋 Hi, I’m Nancy Dashore
-- 👀 I’m interested in ...
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning UI/UX and Mern Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects.
-- 📫 How to reach me ...
+- 📫 How to reach me on mail nancydas07092000@gmail.com

 <!---
 nancy0709-stack/nancy0709-stack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.